qandrew/website_v3/posts/trip-reports.md

 \* Due to a warm evening, [no one could summit that day](https://mountrainierclimbing.blogspot.com/2021/07/dc-route-update-731.html) 😡

-Other mountains: Pico Austria in Bolivia, attempt on [Cerro El Plomo](/posts/el-plomo), attempt on Siguniang.
+Denali has been a life dream of mine, and I would love to get there one day.
+Other mountains that I attempted include: Pico Austria in Bolivia, attempt on [Cerro El Plomo](/posts/el-plomo), attempt on Siguniang.

 ## Other